 In addition, your broker should negotiate the payment of parking so that you only pay for the parking as it is used.
-If you’re not using all of your alloted parking immediately, you should not have to pay for the full number of spaces.
-You will only start to pay for more of your alloted parking as you expand.
+If you’re not using all of your allocated parking immediately, you should not have to pay for the full number of spaces.
+You will only start to pay for more of your allotted parking as you expand.

 Sometimes, however, a building simply doesn’t have the spots available to meet your required parking ratio.
 This is especially common in downtown office buildings and older suburban buildings that were built with more traditional office densities in mind.

 In this case, your tenant rep broker can help you craft a creative parking solution to make up the additional parking you need.

 This could mean negotiating with a neighboring residential complex or specialty use such as a church or restaurant to use its parking during daytime hours, or helping you form a corporate partnership with a rideshare company.